dotnet/android-samples/android5.0/Cheesesquare/README.md

 ---
 name: Xamarin.Android - Cheesesquare Sample
 description: 'Demos the new Android Design library.
-This is not an exhaustive sample, but shows some of the important features in the Design library: -...'
+This is not an exhaustive sample, but shows some of the important features #androidlollipop'
 page_type: sample
 languages:
 - csharp